XanaduAI/strawberryfields/doc/introduction/data.rst

 Dataset
 -------

-The :class:`SampleDataset` class provides the base functionality from which all datasets inherit.
+The :class:`~.SampleDataset` class provides the base functionality from which all datasets inherit.

 Each dataset contains a variety of metadata relevant to the sampling: